State of New Jersey Common Pension Fund D Cuts Stake in Fortune Brands Home & Security, Inc. (NYSE:FBHS)

 State of New Jersey Common Pension Fund D reduced its position in Fortune Brands Home & Security, Inc. (NYSE:FBHS) by 3.3% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 92,915 shares of the industrial products company’s stock after selling 3,129 shares during the quarter.
 State of New Jersey Common Pension Fund D owned about 0.07% of Fortune Brands Home & Security worth $8,039,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the business.
-Simon Quick Advisors LLC purchased a new stake in shares of Fortune Brands Home & Security during the third quarter valued at $28,000.
-First Horizon Advisors Inc. grew its holdings in shares of Fortune Brands Home & Security by 45.5% during the second quarter.
-First Horizon Advisors Inc. now owns 784 shares of the industrial products company’s stock valued at $50,000 after buying an additional 245 shares during the last quarter.
-Marshall Wace North America L.P. purchased a new stake in shares of Fortune Brands Home & Security during the first quarter valued at $54,000.
-Harel Insurance Investments & Financial Services Ltd. boosted its holdings in Fortune Brands Home & Security by 63.1% in the second quarter.
-Harel Insurance Investments & Financial Services Ltd. now owns 905 shares of the industrial products company’s stock valued at $58,000 after purchasing an additional 350 shares during the last quarter.
-Finally, CX Institutional boosted its holdings in Fortune Brands Home & Security by 617.2% in the third quarter.
-CX Institutional now owns 667 shares of the industrial products company’s stock valued at $58,000 after purchasing an additional 574 shares during the last quarter.
-87.38% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds also recently made changes to their positions in the company.
+Nissay Asset Management Corp Japan ADV grew its holdings in shares of Fortune Brands Home & Security by 0.8% during the third quarter.
+Nissay Asset Management Corp Japan ADV now owns 13,965 shares of the industrial products company’s stock valued at $1,208,000 after buying an additional 116 shares during the last quarter.
+Driehaus Capital Management LLC grew its holdings in shares of Fortune Brands Home & Security by 2.8% during the second quarter.
+Driehaus Capital Management LLC now owns 5,056 shares of the industrial products company’s stock valued at $323,000 after buying an additional 140 shares during the last quarter.
+CENTRAL TRUST Co boosted its holdings in Fortune Brands Home & Security by 5.1% in the third quarter.
+CENTRAL TRUST Co now owns 3,409 shares of the industrial products company’s stock valued at $295,000 after purchasing an additional 165 shares during the last quarter.
+Mutual of America Capital Management LLC boosted its holdings in Fortune Brands Home & Security by 0.9% in the second quarter.
+Mutual of America Capital Management LLC now owns 19,400 shares of the industrial products company’s stock valued at $1,240,000 after purchasing an additional 170 shares during the last quarter.
+Finally, DekaBank Deutsche Girozentrale boosted its holdings in Fortune Brands Home & Security by 1.0% in the second quarter.
+DekaBank Deutsche Girozentrale now owns 20,203 shares of the industrial products company’s stock valued at $1,271,000 after purchasing an additional 194 shares during the last quarter.
+87.38% of the stock is currently owned by hedge funds and other institutional investors.

 Fortune Brands Home & Security (NYSE:FBHS) last released its quarterly earnings data on Wednesday, October 28th.
 The industrial products company reported $1.19 EPS for the quarter, beating the Zacks’ consensus estimate of $1.06 by $0.13.
 Fortune Brands Home & Security had a net margin of 7.61% and a return on equity of 21.65%.
 As a group, sell-side analysts expect that Fortune Brands Home & Security, Inc. will post 3.89 earnings per share for the current year.